q734738781/CATDA/README.md

 Notes:
 - Downstream CATDA extraction expects your converted files under one root directory; pass `--file-ext .txt` when using the txt outputs (default is `.md`).
 - Optional system/extras: `azure-ai-documentintelligence`, `pymupdf`, `opencv-python`, and (for `paddle`/`camelot`) additional native deps may be required.
+- We only recommended use OCR models with equal or better ability like AzureOCR(Commercial OCR Service)/PaddleOCRVL.
+Data will get lost/wrong if poor OCR convert tool is chosen.
 ### 1) Extract CatGraph and/or Generate ML Dataset

 Command (run from the project root):